How do cacao beans become award-winning chocolate?

 We're one of the only craft chocolate makers to press our own cocoa butter.
 Why does this matter?
 Because when you see cocoa butter as an ingredient in a chocolate bar it's almost always deodorized cocoa butter.
 Adding this "flavorless" butter to chocolate dilutes the cacao flavors at best, and can also add off-flavors.
 By pressing our own butter from the same beans we use to make our chocolate our butter retains the same flavors as the beans, which not only enhances the flavor but makes our chocolate incredibly rich and creamy as well.
 It’s a time consuming process, but one which ensures the flavors in each bar truly reflect the flavors in the cacao from which it's made.

 Step 5 – Refining and Conching

-This is a complicated step because two things are happening, mostly simultaneously.
-Particle size is being reduced (refining) and excess moisture and volatile compounds, like acetic acid, are being released (conching).
+This is a complicated step because two things are happening simultaneously.
+Particle size is being reduced (refining) and volatile compounds, like acetic acid, are being released (conching).
 Along with roasting, conching is one of the most important steps in developing chocolate flavors.
-In this step the cacao nibs from the winnower are placed in a large stone grinder–the heavy granite wheels slowly crush the nibs into a paste, and eventually turn it into a liquid known as “chocolate liquor.”
+In this step the cacao nibs from the winnower are placed in a stone grinder.
+The heavy granite wheels slowly crush the nibs into a paste, and eventually turn it into a liquid known as “cocoa liquor.”
 During this step we also add sugar and cocoa butter.
-Once the particle size has been reduced to a certain level (but not too low!) and the flavors are where we want them to be, the liquor is poured out of the grinder and put in the tempering machine.
+Once the particle size has been reduced to a certain level (but not too small!) and the flavors are just right, the liquor is poured out of the grinder and put in the tempering machine.
 We spend a lot of time developing just the right conche profile for each bean.

 Step 6 – Tempering and Molding